ty-elastic/intheirownwords/README.md

 ## Media Storage

 Because many content sites do not permit anonymous, external playback of video, this demo will upload your ingested video to a publicly-accessible s3 bucket to enable the UI to later play it back.
-The s3 bucket is assumed to be available in the same region as your Media Processing Instance.
+The s3 bucket is assumed to be available in the same region as your EC2 Instance.
 You will need to setup the bucket with:
 * [anonymous read permissions and static https hosting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html)
 * [an IAM allowing write permissions from your s3 instance](https://repost.aws/knowledge-center/ec2-instance-access-s3-bucket)